Platte County Parks and Recreation hosts many opportunities each year. Click below to learn more about each.

 For more information about sports programs in Platte County, visit www.plattesports.com.

 Art in the Park

-Art in the Park is an event for children and adults of all ages.
-Typically held on the third Saturday in April, this event gives participants the opportunity to visit with many local artists in our community.
-The artists give participants the opportunity to learn, make artwork, and view art displays.
-Art in the Park is held in the family recreation area at Platte Ridge Park.
-Platte County Parks, The Friends of Platte City Arts, and the Platte City YMCA all team together to make this event possible.
+Art in the Park was an event for children and adults of all ages.
+Typically held on the third Saturday in April, this event gave participants the opportunity to visit with many local artists in our community.
+The artists gave participants the opportunity to learn, make artwork, and view art displays.
+Art in the Park was held in the family recreation area at Platte Ridge Park.
+Platte County Parks, The Friends of Platte City Arts, and the Platte City YMCA all teamed together to make this event possible.
 We do not have plans to continue this program at this time.

 Free Fishing Day

 Each year, on the first Saturday after the first Monday in June, Platte County Parks partners with the Missouri Department of Conservation to offer a free fishing event at Platte Ridge Park.
 Fishing poles and bait are supplied, which makes for a great day of fishing for anyone interested in attending!
 Typically the event lasts for two hours, but if you have your own pole you can stay as long as the fish are biting!
 Free fishing day is always held on the free fishing weekend in Missouri, where the Department of Conservation does not require fishermen to have a fishing license.